 People have been eating asparagus since 3000 B.C.
 The exact origins of asparagus are hazy.
-Like many vegetables it originated as a wild plant (wild asparagus grow in many parts of Italy) .
-Certainly the ancient Egyptians ate them as they appear in Egyptian writings and the ancient Romans and Greeks loved them too!
-In fact the word ‘asparagus’ comes from the Greek ‘asparagos’ meaning sprout or shoot.
+Like many vegetables, asparagus originated as a wild plant (wild asparagus grow in many parts of Italy) .
+Certainly the ancient Egyptians ate them as they appear in Egyptian writings.
+And, the ancient Romans and Greeks loved them too!
+In fact, the word ‘asparagus’ comes from the Greek ‘asparagos’ meaning sprout or shoot.

 Asparagus in Italy.

 After the fall of the Roman Empire, asparagus lost popularity but began to be re-cultivated in Europe in the 1500s.
 Here in Veneto, asparagus fields abound.
 Italy is the leading producer of green asparagus in Europe and the third for white asparagus.
 There are some types of Italian asparagus which have DOP classification from the European Union, such as the white asparagus from Bassano del Grappa.

 The purple asparagus ‘Violetto d'Albenga’ from Liguria was the first type of purple asparagus ever to be developed.
 A recipe for those is waiting to be made, just as soon as I can get my hands on some of those tasty wonders!

 Poached salmon and asparagus lasagne recipe.

 Since I live in the region that cultivates the most asparagus in Italy, it’s not surprising that we eat so much here in the spring!
 I love baked pasta so, when I was looking for an asparagus pasta recipe to post and saw this poached salmon and asparagus lasagne al forno, it was love at first sight!
 It was also love at first bite!